yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     - Iterate over each row/calculation, apply any final maths calculation specified
     - Lastly, if 'Format as %' AND *100 are selected, then multiply result by 100.
-    NOTE: Format as %, Disable Currency Formatting, Hide Decimal Places only affect the final display, not calculations ... although Hide Decimal Places can cause round-towards-x to be triggered...
+    NOTE: Format as %, Disable Currency Formatting, Hide Decimal Places only affect the final display, not calculations ... although 'Hide Decimal Places' can cause rounding to be triggered when 'auto-hide row when balance=X' is specified... but this only affects the hide logic and final display.
+The calculated result is not impacted.

     WARNING: Rows that are used within other rows are ALWAYS calculated, irrespective of hide/GroupID filter
              >> be mindful of the CPU / speed impact of non-displayed rows especially when using parallel calculations!